top of page

 What do you notice in the pieces?
 What might they signify for you?

-What do you notice as you glue the pieces?
+What skills are you using as you glue the pieces?

 The hands-on experience of mending the broken pieces assists participants to see their skills in action and highlights their preferred story of pieces of their lives (or others lives) mended together through the process.